lavrenovamaria/42-philosophers/README.md

 <img width="698" alt="Screen Shot 2021-10-18 at 7 26 37 PM" src="https://user-images.githubusercontent.com/84707645/137771454-c59651a3-a0c4-4616-80f2-71a2021d0c39.png">

 1. Mutual exclusion condition.
 Only one process can use the resource at a time.
 That is, resources occupied by one process cannot be accessed by other processes.

-2. Hold and wait condition A
-process that already has a resource is waiting for another resource requesting it.
+2. Hold and wait condition.
+A process that already has a resource is waiting for another resource requesting it.

-3. No preemption condition
+3. No preemption condition.
 Another process cannot forcibly seize the resources occupied by the process.

-4. Circular wait condition A
-closed chain exists between processes.
+4. Circular wait condition.
+A closed chain exists between processes.
 That is, an annulus is created in the resource allocation graph.
 In a closed connection, a blocked process occupies a resource, and another process in the chain wants this resource and is waiting.

 Car 1: Needs zones a and b \
 Car 2: Needs zones b and c \